hkirk/swtafp-slides/slides/01/01-intro.md

 ### two things about last example

-- Pattern matching kan decompose any data structures in the pattern
+- Pattern matching can decompose any data structures in the pattern
 - TODO: function

+TODO: is this really the last slide :)